 - Bicyclists cannot wear headphones while riding.

-- If a bicyclist is in an accident that involves injury, property damage or death, the bicyclist’s name and address must be given to the police and to any other person involved in the accident.
+- If a bicyclist is in an accident that involves an injury, property damage, debilitating traumatic brain injuries, or death, the bicyclist’s name, and address must be given to the police and to any other person involved in the accident.

-For a complete list of Virginia bicycle laws visit the Virginia Department of Transportation website.
-If you have been involved in a recent bicycle accident, or have any questions about your rights as a pedestrian, bicyclist, or motorist, please don’t hesitate to contact our office.
+For a complete list of Virginia's bicycle laws visit the Virginia Department of Transportation website.
+If you have been involved in a recent bicycle accident and need a personal injury lawyer, or have any questions about your rights as a pedestrian, bicyclist, or motorist, please don’t hesitate to contact our office.
 Stay safe and have fun on your rides!